Cancer Research UK logo.

 • inflammation in their bile ducts called primary sclerosis cholangitis (PSC)

-Other risk factors depend on which bile duct the cancer is in and where in the world you live.
+Some other risk factors can depend on which bile duct the cancer is in and where in the world you live.

 How common is bile duct cancer?